 What else…?
 Encourages people to push for alternative answers or solutions and not simply accept the first answer that comes to mind.

 Why not…?
 Takes away any constraints and frees the mind to explore possibilities.

-- Provide encouragement.
+- Be attentive to employees’ success and personal well-being.
+Provide encouragement.
 People need to feel their work matters.
 Give them recognition in a way that is meaningful to the individual.
 Saying thank you is a good start.
 Give credit where credit is due.

 - Motivation: Research suggests that innovation is linked to both intrinsic and extrinsic motivation.
 In other words, fostering innovation in your organization is a blend of your people and their values as well as the environment that you create for them.
 The top three motivators in studies by K. A. Kovach, (over a 20 year period) are 1) interesting work, 2) appreciation and 3) being part of the team.

 Kovach, K.A.
 (1987) What motivates employees?
 Workers and supervisors give different answers.
 Business Horizons

 Rozovsky, Julia.
 (2015 “The five keys to a successful Google team.”
 Google Re:Work.